 What Are the Different Types of Tithes?

-Ancient Israel paid a Levitical Tithe, Tithe of the Tithe, Festival Tithe, and Poor Tithe.
+There are four types of tithing Ancient Israel paid: Levitical Tithe, Tithe of the Tithe, Festival Tithe, and Poor Tithe.
 There is some debate over how many tithes the ancient Israelites paid.
 Generally, three tithes are cited.
 But technically, there are four tithes mentioned in the Bible.

 Image by Csaba Nagy from Pixabay